infused/dbf/README.markdown

       -h = print this message
       -s = print summary information
       -a = create an ActiveRecord::Schema
+      -c = create a csv file

+## dBase version support

+dbase version III, IV, and V files are supported very well.
+Support for FoxPro and Visual FoxPro specific datatypes is still pretty experimental.
+If you have any insight into how some of these datatypes are implemented, please give me a shout.
+FoxBase/dBase II files are not supported at this time.

 ## Limitations

 * DBF is read-only
 * index files are not utilized
+* No attempt is made to convert character sets based on the code page defined in the dBase file

 ## License